5afe/safe-react/docs/networks.md

 }
 ```

-The **gasPrice** for the network in case it's a fixed amount (like xDai), otherwise you can give an oracle we can use to fetch the current gas price.
+The **gasPrice** is used to indicate a fixed amount for some networks (like xDai), otherwise you can provide an oracle we can use to fetch the current gas price.

 ```typescript
 type GasPrice = {